 Urban Schools Initiative

-- NBC Chicago "Making A Difference" Video on the CPS Science Olympiad Urban Schools Initiative, winner of a NBC Universal Foundation 21st Century Solutions Grant
+- NBC Chicago "Making A Difference" Award for the CPS Science Olympiad Urban Schools Initiative, winner of a NBC 21st Century Solutions Grant

 - Urban Schools Initiative Alumni Robert Harris III and Coach Scott Vessalo invited to President Barack Obama's 2014 White House Science Fair